-There were no further material events after reporting period except the fact that while Management believe it is taking all necessary measures to maintain the sustainability of the business in the current circumstances, a further deteriorate of economic and political conditions in Ukraine could adversely affect the Group's results and financial position so that it is currently impossible to predict.
+There were no further material events after the reporting period except the fact that while Management believes it is taking all necessary measures to maintain the sustainability of the business in the current circumstances, a further deteriorate of economic and political conditions in Ukraine could adversely affect the Group's results and financial position so that it is currently impossible to predict.

-The consolidated financial statements were approved and authorized for issue by the Board of Directors on 12 March 2015.
+These consolidated financial statements were approved and authorized for issue by the Board of Directors on 23 March 2016.